Updated on 12/16/2022.

 Is your chest tightness anxiety, or is it something more?
-Research shows that anxiety is a contributing factor for about 30% to 40% of people who experience low-risk chest pain and go to the ER.
+Research shows that anxiety is a contributing factor for about 30% to 40% of people who experience low-risk chest pain and go to the emergency room.

 Even just the thought of chest pain can make us, well, anxious.
 Feeling anxiety in chest regions, however, is a fairly common symptom of anxiety.
-It’s the association of chest pain with heart related conditions or, in the worst cases, a heart attack, that makes any type of chest pain seem frightening.
+It’s the association of chest pain with a related heart problem or, in the worst cases, a heart attack, that makes any type of chest pain seem frightening.

-Knowing the difference between anxiety-driven chest pain, and when it could be something more, is important.
-To do that, you need to understand how anxiety chest pain usually feels.
+Knowing the difference between anxiety-related chest pain, and when it could be something more, is important.
+To do that, you need to understand how anxiety-induced chest pain usually feels.